rukshanuddin/learn_co_cleaner/README.md

 ### Requirements

 - Have Ruby and Bundler installed, version probably doesn't matter.
-- Have a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for your github account
+- Have a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for your github account with repo access

 ### How to use it